shenlab-sinai/diffreps/README.md

 NEWS
 ----
 The diffReps project has migrated from Google code to Github.
+The original download files can be found in the **Downloads** folder.

 NEWEST CHANGES & BUG FIXES
 --------------------------